tailcallhq/tailcallhq.github.io/docs/directives.md

 ### Protobuf

 The `Protobuf` link type integrates Protocol Buffers definitions by importing .proto files.
 This integration is crucial for Tailcall to communicate with gRPC services.
-By including `.proto` definitions, the Tailcall server can directly interact with gRPC services, allowing for efficient and type-safe communication.
+By including `.proto` definitions, the GraphQL server can directly interact with gRPC services, allowing for efficient and type-safe communication.

 For detailed integration steps and best practices, refer to the [gRPC Integration Guide](/docs/grpc.md).